Climate & Planet

 5. The Dust Bowl

-Historical photo of house surrounded by The Dust BowlThe Dust Bowl took place in the U.S. and Canada in the 1930s during a drought.
+The Dust Bowl occurred in the 1930s during a drought in the U.S. and Canada.
 Farming land that didn’t use crop rotation methods experienced severe winds, and a dust bowl occurred on the prairie lands.
 The most famous book based on this topic is The Grapes of Wrath.

-An estimated 100 million acres of land in Texas, Oklahoma, Colorado, Kansas and New Mexico were affected.
+An estimated 100 million acres of land in Texas, Oklahoma, Colorado, Kansas, and New Mexico were affected.
 As a result, hundreds of thousands of people left their homes due to a lack of food and economic opportunity.

 6. Contribution Of CFC’s To Ozone Depletion

-Map of Ozone DepletionUp until recently, many of the products that we used in our daily lives contained CFC’s.
-Overuse of these CFC containing products contributed substantially to the depletion of the Earth’s ozone.
-As CFC’s release into the environment, they are photo dissociated and create halogen atoms which destroy the ozone.
+Up until recently, many of the products we used in our daily lives contained CFCs.
+Overuse of these CFC-containing products contributed substantially to the depletion of the Earth’s ozone.
+As CFCs are released into the environment, they are photo-dissociated and create halogen atoms, which destroy the ozone.

 7. The Bubonic Plague